 So, you’ve decided to take a group of middle school students on a mission trip.
 If you're unsure about whether you should take a group of middle school students on a mission trip, let me start off by saying that it is sure to be a life-changing experience for you, your students, and the community where you serve.
 But where do you even begin?
 You know it’s something worth pursuing, but there can be so many steps to get there!
 As you consider when and where to go., it’s important to consider the following details as well:

 1. Budget: Middle school students typically rely a bit more on parent contributions and may need some help fundraising along the way.
 Before picking a location, it’s great to set a budget that your students, church, and supporters will be able to work with.
-Some trips will cost you more depending transportation to get there as well - be sure to factor that in as you plan!
+Some trips will cost you more depending on transportation to get there as well - be sure to factor that in as you plan!

 Note: EM trip fees typically include the cost of lodging, meals, evening programming, and building materials (and ground transportation in international communities!)

-2. Chaperones: Great chaperones can be an amazing help on a mission trip, and you will need them!
+2. Chaperones: Great chaperones can be amazing help on a mission trip, and you will need them!
 They can act as extra drivers or worksite leaders, help manage behavior, and most importantly, act as mentors for students and engage in 1-on-1 conversations as your students grow and process their experiences.

 Note: We recommend a ratio of 6:1, six middle school students for every adult.